 Since 10 May 1954 Regina and Otto have lived at his official residence in the Villa Austria, also called the “Kaiservilla” (Emperor’s Villa) or with a wink to the English royal family ‘Pöckingham Palace’, in Pöcking near Lake Starnberg in Bavaria, Germany.
 Here the couple got five daughters and two sons:

 On 2 December 2005 she suffered a brain injury and was taken to a hospital of Nancy.
 Nevertheless, by 22 February 2006 she had recovered sufficiently to participate in the transfer of the remains of her mother Duchess Klara and her older brother Anton Ulrich to the vault of the Veste Heldburg in the Church yard of Heldburg in the district of Hildburghausen.
 The transfer of the remains of her father duke Georg III from Tscherepowez (Russia), where he died as a Russian prisoner of war in 1946, took place in the spring of 2007.
 The archduchess got 22 grandchildren and one great-grandchild.
 The last time she was seen in public was while she attended the wedding of her eldest grand child, count Philipp of Neipperg to Paula Wolff in Salzburg on April 26th 2008.Filed under Austrian Royals, German Royals

-Tagged Biography, Death, Habsburg, Regina of Saxe-Meiningen, Saxe-Meiningen.
+Tagged Biography, Death, House of Habsburg, Regina of Saxe-Meiningen, Saxe-Meiningen.